Review and road test of the Vauxhall Astra Sports Tourer

 Design and Build

-The Sports Tourer bodyshape further extends the now-sportier styling of the seventh generation five-door model.
+The Sports Tourer bodyshape further extends the sporty styling of the seventh generation five-door model.
 The slightly arched sloping roofline gives this estate derivative a longer appearance - an effect further enhanced by the divided C-pillar.
 The rear view aims to combine practicality with a bit of elegant design, but overall, the emphasis is on a stable, robust and safe stance, with the muscular rear-wheel arch contours and the divided rear light clusters adding to this impression.

-This latest generation Sports Tourer has the same dimensions as its predecessor, with a length of 4,702mm, a width of 1,871mm and a height of 1,499mm.
+This generation Sports Tourer has the same dimensions as its predecessor, with a length of 4,702mm, a width of 1,871mm and a height of 1,499mm.
 Despite that, it offers much more space for passengers and luggage.
 The driver can enjoy 26mm of additional headroom and passengers in the rear have 28mm more.
-The Sports Tourer's total cargo capacity is now 1,630-litres with the rear seat folded, this thanks to more efficient packaging.
+The Sports Tourer's total cargo capacity is 1,630-litres with the rear seat folded, this thanks to efficient packaging.

 At the wheel, the characteristic fascia element is what Vauxhall refers to as a 'blade'-style panel that stretches right across the cabin trimmed in piano black with a neat chromed edging.
 Beautifully integrated into it is an Intellilink infotainment screen that can be either 7 or 8-inches in size.